-The Marfan Foundation and its divisions are requesting Letters of Intent to the Everest Grant Award Program to support four-year grants in the amount of \$200,000 per year for a total of \$800,000 to researchers studying Marfan syndrome, Vascular Ehlers-Danlos syndrome, Ehlers-Danlos syndrome, Loeys-Dietz syndrome, and other aortic and vascular related conditions.
+The Marfan Foundation and its divisions are requesting Letters of Intent to the Everest Grant Award Program to support four-year grants in the amount of \$200,000 per year (\$800,000 total) to researchers studying Marfan syndrome, Vascular Ehlers-Danlos syndrome (VEDS), Loeys-Dietz syndrome (LDS), Ehlers-Danlos syndrome (EDS), and other genetic aortic and vascular conditions.
 Grant awards and yearly renewals will be based on full proposal evaluation and annual milestone reviews by The Marfan Foundation Scientific Advisory Board with the approval of the Board of Directors.
-The Marfan Foundation plans to award one Everest Grant in 2023.
+The Marfan Foundation plans to award one Everest Grant this cycle.